Kristi Noem: Opposition to cannabis legalization

 In 2020, Noem opposed two ballot measures to legalize cannabis for medical use and recreational use in South Dakota, saying, "The fact is, I've never met someone who got smarter from smoking pot.
 It's not good for our kids.
 And it's not going to improve our communities."
 After both measures passed, she and two police officers filed a lawsuit seeking a court decision against the measure legalizing recreational use, Amendment A.

 On February 8, 2021, circuit court judge Christina Klinger struck down the amendment as unconstitutional.
 After the ruling, she also sought to delay the implementation of the medical marijuana initiative for a year.
 Ultimately, her efforts failed and medical marijuana became legal on July 1, 2021.

 Noem has opposed the cultivation of industrial hemp, vetoing a bill that passed the South Dakota House and Senate in 2019 to legalize hemp cultivation.
 She said, "There is no question in my mind that normalizing hemp, like legalizing medical marijuana, is part of a larger strategy to undermine enforcement of the drug laws and make legalized marijuana inevitable."

+Release of prisoners without review by the state Board of Pardons and Paroles

+Noem ordered release of 19 convicted criminals without the customary review by the state Board of Pardons and Paroles.
+As of May 2026, 12 of them had been charged with new crimes.

-RV Park in Custer State Park proposal
+RV park in Custer State Park proposal

 In 2022, Noem sought to locate a government-paid RV park in Custer State Park.
 The proposal was met with significant opposition to include government competing with private business and disturbing the pristine nature of the park.
 The House Agricultural and Natural Resources deferred the bill to the 41st day, effectively killing it, by a vote of 9–3.